VCurry20/PDARandomData/README.md

 This is now an interactive Jupyter Notebook.

-When you are finished within the notebook you can use `CTRL S` - saving the file, and close the browser.
+When you are finished within the notebook you can use `CTRL S` - saving the file and close the browser.

 Then in CDMR use `CTRL C` to close the notebook browser which will continue to run in the background.

-Jupyter Notebooks are comprised of cells, in each cell there will be either code or markdown text (text outling the project /code).
+Jupyter Notebooks are comprised of cells, in each cell there will be either code or markdown text (text outlining the project /code).
 To click down through each cell, which also action each cell click `Shift` & `Enter`.

-You will also find a range of options along the top of the notebook which provide additional funactionality (note there is slight differences between Jupyter notebook and lab).
+You will also find a range of options along the top of the notebook which provide additional functionality (note there is slight differences between Jupyter notebook and lab).

-By choosing Kernal - Restart & Run All, will clear all outputs and rerun the entire notebook.
+By choosing Kernel - Restart & Run All, will clear all outputs and rerun the entire notebook.

 When you view the notebook using this method you will be able to make changes to the code, change outputs and save this new version.